 MOST IMPORTANT CHARACTER

-a.
-Christopher is the most important character in this novel.
+a. the most important character of this book is Christopher Boone.

 MOST IMPORTANT EVENT